 Can Roe V. Wade Be Made A Federal Law?
-Elizabeth Warren Thinks It Should Be
+Elizabeth Warren Wants It To Be

 On Wednesday, June 25, a crowded field of candidates gathered on Day One of the 2020 Democratic debate.
 It was their night to shine — and hopefully break out as a top runner.
 If you tuned into the event, then you might be wondering: Can Roe V. Wade be made a federal law?
 Elizabeth Warren thinks it should be.